-To modify the properties of a picture frame, select it and choose the Object > Properties command.
+To modify the properties of a picture frame, first select it with a mouse click.
+Then invoke the Object > Properties command to bring up the associated dialog.

-Hint: This command can also be invoked by simply double-clicking the picture.
+Hint: This command can also be invoked by double-clicking on the picture.